EricZinda/Perplexity/backlog.md

         - how about a soup? --> I don't know the words: generic_verb, how+about
         - we'd both like waters to drink please --> doesn't work
         - what do you have to eat?
+        - what do you guys have?
+        - what do you guys serve?
+        - what is vegetarian on the menu
+        - I wont get the steak --> Yes, that is true.
+        - Remove the steak --> I don't know the words: remove
+        - Actually I won't have the steak --> I don't know the words: actual
+        - ignore what I ordered
+        - USER: what other options are on the menu
+            No. ESLConcept(dish: [(<function rel_subjects at 0x7f01fdc05a60>, 'isAdj', 'other')] ) is not on ESLConcept(menu: [] )
+            Waiter: What can I get you?
+            Waiter: What can I get you?
         - Not right now, thank you. --> doesn't work
+            - not right now
+        - what do you have on your menu? --> doesn't work what vegetarian items do you have on your menu?
         - could I get a soup? is very slow when you don't know the cost
         - I don't want anything else.  is very slow
         - Work through cancelling order language